Higor Gabriel

-Higor Gabriel Fernandes Alves (born 28 April 1999) is a Brazilian football player who plays as a defender for Uzbekistan Super League club Navbahor.
+Higor Gabriel Fernandes Alves (born 28 April 1999) is a Brazilian professional football player who plays as a defender for Kazakhstan Premier League club Yelimay.

 Club career

 Rio Branco EC

 Higor scored on his Copa Paulista debut for Rio Branco SP against Osasco Audax on 23 July 2017, scoring in the 90th+3rd minute.

 Fluminense

 Higor made his league debut for Fluminense against Portuguesa RJ on 7 March 2021.

 Sabah

 On 4 February 2022, Sabah announced the signing of Gabriel.
 He made his league debut for the club against Sabail on 19 March 2022.

 On 23 September 2023, Gabriel was released by Sabah.

 Dinamo Minsk

 On 21 July 2022, Gabriel joined Dinamo Minsk on loan until the end of the year.
 He made his debut for the club against Belshina on 27 August 2022.

 Lviv

 On 4 February 2023, Gabriel joined Lviv on loan until June 2023.
 He made his league debut for the club against Mynai on 6 March 2023.